Frequently Asked Questions

 Can I request and manage my own budget for an event?

 Mozilla Reps have access to a special Budget Request form for events they are organizing or attending, or for reimbursement for any events for which they had a budget approved.
-Each request is reviewed and approved or rejected by the Mozilla Rep council, based on a specific set of criteria.
+Each request is reviewed and approved or rejected by the Review Team, based on a specific set of criteria.

 Who runs Mozilla Reps and how is the program organized?